 I used to think foreign policy was boring, complicated and irrelevant to my life.
 Then I served for four years as President Obama’s National Security Spokesman.
 The hours I spent in Situation Room meetings, traveling abroad, and talking with the brilliant men and women who advised President Obama was the most fascinating education I ever had.
 It was a crash course in foreign policy that taught me two things: anyone can understand these issues, and we all have an obligation to try.

 On Pod Save the World, I’ll go behind the scenes with the people responsible for some of the most important foreign policy decisions of our time.
 We’ll geek out about the most important issues of the day, but talk like normal human beings.
 That means you’ll also hear cool stories, funny anecdotes and maybe a few F bombs.
-Episodes will come out every Friday.
+Episodes will come out every Wednesday.

 Tommy sits down with former Defense Secretary Ash Carter to chat about his book “Inside the Five-Sided Box”, and some of the most complex challenges facing our national security community today, including the war in Afghanistan and closing the prison in Guantanamo Bay.

 Tommy and Ben talk through Trump's bizarre on again, off again war with Iran.
 They explain how the targeting process is supposed to work, try to divine the broader strategy, and do some self reflection about the terrible government euphemisms that mask the cost of war.
 Then a quick update on Saudi Arabia, Jared's rehashed Middle East Peace plan, Beto O'Rourke's "war tax", Bernie Sanders' foreign affairs article, some good news out of Turkey and then wtf is wrong with Boris Johnson?
 Then, First Minister of Scotland Nicola Sturgeon joins talks with Tommy about Scottish Independence.